 Dates of Carnaval in Rio

 One of the world's best-kept secrets is the formula to discover the dates of Carnaval.
-They change every year, according to the date of Easter Sunday in the Catholic calendar.
+They change every year, according to the date of Easter Sunday in the Catholic calendar and even the moon's phases.
 If you need a quick answer, here are the dates for the next decade.

 Dates of Carnaval in Rio de Janeiro for the next decade.
-There's a blackboard floating with the dates in the middle of complicated mathemathical formulas, and a dog wearing reading glasses who did the calculations.
+There's a blackboard floating with the dates in the middle of complicated mathematical formulas and a dog wearing reading glasses who did the calculations.

 It took our assistant a little while to put these dates together.
 Feel free to share.

 Carnaval is usually in February or March.
 This is a four-day celebration from Saturday through Tuesday.
-To find the correct dates, you must know when Easter happens first.
-Then just count back the weeks.
-Seven weeks to be precise.
-Carnaval Sunday is 49 days before Easter Sunday.
+To find the correct dates, you must first know when Easter happens.
+Then count back the weeks.
+Seven weeks, to be precise.
+Carnaval Sunday is exactly 49 days before Easter Sunday.
 Seems easy, right?

 Bunny ears are a popular accessory among boys and girls.
-Mostly because it makes them look cute.
+Mainly because it makes them look cute.
+Yet Easter is closely associated with Carnaval datewise.

 Masques Nicois, Grand album souvenirs du carnaval 1898.
 Reproduction.